Fej\'er* monotonicity in optimization algorithms: Concluding remarks

 \section{Concluding remarks}

-In this work we further expand the understanding of Fejér* monotonicity.
-We provide a characterization of Fejér* monotonicity in terms of the convergence of scalar sequences and inner product sequences to the closure of the convex hull of the underlying set.
-We provide an insightful example that shows that Fejér* monotonicity not always can be extended to the closure of the convex hull of the underlying set.
-It was also established connections between Fejér* monotonicity and quasi-Fejér monotonicity.
-The results presented in this paper could shed a light on the analysis of the (weak) convergence of algorithms that comply with Fejér* monotonicity.
+In this work, we further expanded the understanding of Fejér* monotonicity.
+We provided a characterization of Fejér* monotonicity in terms of the convergence of scalar sequences and inner product sequences to the closure of the convex hull of the underlying set.
+The insightful \cref{example:Fejer*notFejer} illustrates that Fejér* monotonicity cannot, in general, be extended to the closure of the convex hull of the underlying set.
+We also established connections between Fejér* monotonicity and quasi-Fejér monotonicity, highlighting that Fejér* monotonicity lies outside the classical Fejér and quasi-Fejér of Type II frameworks.
+Fejér* monotonicity notion has already been used to establish convergence (usually finite) of algorithms in \cite{Iusem:1986a,fukushimaFinitelyConvergentAlgorithm1982,iusemFinitelyConvergentIterative1987,DePierro:1988a,Kolobov:2022} and, more recently, was formally defined in \cite{Behling:2024c}.
+The results presented in this paper could be used to shed light on the analysis of the (weak) convergence of algorithms that comply with Fejér* monotonicity, mainly to aid to prove finite convergence results.

+\bmhead{Acknowledgements} The authors would like to thank the anonymous reviewers for their careful reading of our manuscript and their insightful comments and suggestions that helped us to improve the quality of this paper.
+In particular, the discussions presentend in \cref{example:Fejer*notComposition,example:Fejer*notConvexCombination,rem:Fejer*convexCombination} were raised by one of the reviewers. \textbf{RB} was partially supported by Brazilian agency Fundação de Amparo à Pesquisa do Estado do Rio de Janeiro (Grant E-26/201.345/2021); \textbf{YBC} was partially supported by the USA agency National Science Foundation (Grant DMS-2307328); \textbf{AAR} was partially supported by Brazilian agency Conselho Nacional de Desenvolvimento Científico e Tecnológico -- CNPq (Grant 307987/2023-0); \textbf{LRS} was also partially funded by Brazilian agencies CNPq (Grants 310571/2023-5, 407147/2023-3 and 403197/2025-2) and Fundação de Amparo ao Estado de Santa Catarina -- FAPESC (Edital 21/2024, Grant 2024TR002238).

+\bmhead{AI use declaration} During the preparation of this work, the authors used Google Gemini (Large Language Model) for language editing, generating code, and refining the clarity of the text.
+The authors reviewed and verified all AI-generated content and take full responsibility for the accuracy and integrity of the publication.